-When my friend Akshatha and I decided to do a road trip, I was excited, but was super nervous.
-This was the first time I was attempting to drive 850+ kms in 3 days.
-I had never driven a car on a highway, be alone such a long drive.
+When my friend and I decided to do a road trip, I was excited, but was super nervous.
+This was the first time I was attempting to drive 850+ kilometres in 3 days.
+I had never driven a car on a highway, let alone such a long drive.
 I took up the challenge, well I had to start somewhere.

 We drafted a tentative itinerary and after the bookings, we were set to go.
-We did stick to the plan (of course, I had Akshatha with me 😀 ), bit by bit, but the number of kilometers and the time of the drive increased.
+We did stick to the plan, bit by bit, but the number of kilometers and the time of the drive increased.

 After reaching Auckland, we picked up the car from eZi car rentals and started for Taupo at about 4 PM.
 It took us a while to get out of the city as we had a bit of a problem in understanding the roundabouts and the GPS.
 We had decided to take constant breaks every one hour.
 The first break that we took was at Waikato to have our dinner.
 Even though Waikato is a small little town, it was very lively even at 7 PM.